tyh666/News-Recommendation-MIND/Code/README.md

 - [ ] whether to highlight one-tower user encoder
 - [ ] whether to mention DBLP in introduction\
 - [ ] compare efficiency in training/testing?
+  - metric for efficiency?
 - [ ] term/token?
+- [ ] position distribution of selected terms?
+- [ ] k from 1 to ?
+1,2,3,4,5,8,10
+- [ ] whether to compare memory consumption

 ## Preprocess
 - [x] remove stop words